DolphinWorld/udacitySelfDrivingCourse/P4/writeup.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in AdLan.jpynb in the function `display_lane()`.
+I implemented this step in AdLan.jpynb in the function `display_lane()` in code section 12th.
 Here is an example of my result on a test image:

 ![Pave Lane][paveLane]